Cafes in Krakow - My 5 Favorites - Poland

 4. Bunkier Café

 A narrow park runs around the entire old city center - Plantyparken.
 Filled with large trees, flower arrangements and servings, it is a lovely place to stroll.
 West of the old town, lies Bunkier Cafe in a "greenhouse" overlooking the park.
 On sunny days, the plastic walls are folded up, on cold days the walls are folded down and the infrared heating is on.
 So all year round you can sit out here in the steam-punk oozing greenhouse and have a cup of coffee.
-The clientele is everything from old Polish aunties who drink tea with their girlfriends for hours, to young girls who gesticulate wildly, talk loudly and eat a healthy salad.
+The clientele is everything from old Polish aunties who drink tea with their girlfriends for hours, to young girls who wildly gesticulatenackar loud and eating a healthy salad.

 We ate a falafel salad with hommus, bulgur and beetroot, a halloumi salad and a club sandwich with fries.
 A dish costs around SEK 75.
 So maybe a little more expensive than many other cafes, but an incredibly nice environment!